Recoskie/JDasm/docs/Code.md

 <br />

-You can still look at the map of INT codes: <a href="https://en.wikipedia.org/wiki/DOS_API">DOS API INT Setup vector</a>.
+You can still look at the map of INT codes: <a href="https://en.wikipedia.org/wiki/DOS_API" target="_blank">DOS API INT Setup vector</a>.

 <br />